ctoruno/Personal-Website/content/blog/svg-tooltips/index.md

 ```

 Now, we add some trigger events as `onmouseover` and `onmouseout` attributes.
-The idea is that every time that the user hoovers over a circle, the visibility attribute of its respective tooltip will be modified to "visible" and then set back to "hidden" when the mouse leaves the circle.
-Please note that the events will be defined as JavaScript functions within a **script** tag.
+The idea is that every time that the user hoovers over a circle, the visibility attribute of its respective tooltip will be modified to "visible" and then set back to "hidden" when the mouse leaves the circle area.
+Please note that the events will be defined as JavaScript functions within a **script** tag at the end of the XML tree.

 ```python